esciara/chef-confluence-jira-crowd/README.md

-chef-confluence-jira-crowd
+confluence-jira-crowd
 ==========================

-Setups up a cluster with Confluence, Jira and Crowd all talking to one another.
+Installs/Configures a cluster with Atlassian's Confluence, Jira and Crowd all talking to one another.